ivicajan/ROMS2SCHISM/README.md

 The `template` and `dates` parameters are used to define the sequence of filenames for the ROMS files used to create the boundary conditions.
 The `dates` parameter is an array of `datetime` objects.
 These are processed using the `template` string to create the filenames.
 All the ROMS date files must be in the directory specified by `roms_dir`.

-The `start` parameter defines the start `datetime` of the simulation.
-Boundary conditions are created from ROMS results at and after this date and time.
-Its default is `None`, in which case it is set equal to the first datetime in the ROMS results.
+The `start` and `end` parameters define the start and end `datetimes` of the simulation.
+Boundary conditions are created from ROMS results between these datetimes.
+They both default to `None`, in which case they are set equal to the first and last datetimes in the ROMS results.

 The `roms_grid_filename` and `roms_grid_dir` parameters can be used to specify a ROMS grid file.
 This may be needed if the ROMS results do not contain the `u_eastward` and `v_northward` fields, in which case they are reconstructed (rotated and de-staggered) from the `u` and `v` fields.
 Otherwise, these parameters do not need to be specified.